Quantatirsk/filesearch/electron-file-manager/PYTHON_SETUP.md

 # Python Environment Setup for Development

-This document explains the **simplified** Python environment setup for the Electron File Manager.
+This document explains the **simplified** Python environment setup for the Electron File Searcher.

 ## Automatic Setup (Recommended)